stem-piano/stem-piano-g-main/documentation/component_manual.md

 * *stem piano* video example (please verify with PJRC website) - https://youtu.be/tyN7v7L9VIQ?t=27

+* After the 5V pad on Teensy 4.1 is cut, install jumper J12 on the IPS circuit board.
+This jumper is located at the left of the circuit board, next to the +5V power input connector.

 ### 1 - Piano action or an innovative mechanical musical instrument interface.

 ![](pictures/piano_action.jpg)